 NAFLD varies in severity.
 Of all patients living with NAFLD:

 - 65-70% have simple fatty liver (fat accumulation in more than 5% of liver cells).

 - 25-30% have nonalcoholic steatohepatitis (NASH) with liver fat, inflammation, and injury, and elevated levels of alanine aminotransferase (ALT) in the blood.

-- 4% have NAFL cirrhosis and/or hepatocellular carcinoma.
+- 4% have NAFLD cirrhosis and/or hepatocellular carcinoma.

-NAFL is the most frequent cause of asymptomatic ALT elevations in primary care patients.
+NAFLD is the most frequent cause of asymptomatic ALT elevations in primary care patients.
 The condition usually progresses slowly over decades, with greater progression in people living with diabetes or other liver diseases.
-NAFL in combination with advanced fibrosis increases mortality and liver-related events, including transplantation.
+NAFLD in combination with advanced fibrosis increases mortality and liver-related events, including transplantation.